Santo Santo

 "Santo Santo" ("Saint Saint") is the first single song by Só Pra Contrariar from the album Juegos de Amor, recorded as a duet with international pop star Gloria Estefan.
-The tune has its origins in Raffaella Carra's greatest hit "Tanti Auguri" from the 1970s.
+The tune has its origins in Raffaella Carrà's popular hit "Tanti auguri" from 1978.

 Song history

 The song is sung in the form of a prayer asking to a love saint to help both (Estefan and Pires), to find their true love.
 The song has been recorded in two languages, Spanish and Portuguese.

-At the Latin Grammy Awards of 2000 this single received a nomination for Best Pop Vocal Performance by a Duo or Group, which was awarded to "Se Me Olvido Otra Vez" by Maná.
+At the Latin Grammy Awards of 2000 this single received a nomination for Best Pop Vocal Performance by a Duo or Group, which was awarded to "Se Me Olvidó Otra Vez" by Maná.